Batu Caves–Pulau Sebang Line

 KTM Komuter is an electrified commuter train service first introduced in 1995, catering especially to commuters in Kuala Lumpur and the surrounding suburban areas.
 It is a popular mode of transportation for commuters working in Kuala Lumpur, as they can travel to the city without the hassle of traffic congestion.
 Coaches are modern and air-conditioned.
 For those who drive to the stations/halts, 'Park & Ride' facility is provided at a nominal charge.

 The system is one of the components of the Klang Valley Integrated Transit System.
 The line is numbered 1 and coloured blue on official transit maps.
-It was initially named after its former terminus, Seremban station.
+It was initially named after its former terminus, station.